-Non-Firm Daily reservations for Saturdays, Sundays, NERC Holidays and the day following may be submitted on the last weekday prior to service start.
+2 Non-Firm Daily reservations for Saturdays, Sundays, NERC Holidays and the day following may be submitted on the last weekday prior to service start.
 For example – if a NERC Holiday occurs on a Monday, Reservations for Saturday, Sunday, Monday and Tuesday will be accommodated on Friday.

-Hourly profiled request duration shall not exceed 24 hours.
+3 Hourly request duration shall not exceed 24 hours.

-4 Daily profiled request duration shall not exceed 6 days.
+4 Daily request duration shall not exceed 6 days.

-5 Weekly profiled request duration shall not exceed 4 weeks.
+5 Weekly request duration shall not exceed 4 weeks.

-6 Monthly profiled request duration shall not exceed 11 months.
+6 Monthly request duration shall not exceed 11 months.

 7 Short-Term Firm Requests that are queued within 5 minutes of the start of the reservation queuing window shall be deemed to be submitted simultaneously (see business practice 3.H.).